TurtleEngr/gitproj/test/outline.md

 * At the end of an include file, call a function that will define defaults for the important globals used by the include file. [optional]

-* For the user callable scripts, do minimal setup, include files with common functions and functions specific to the script.
+* For the user callable scripts, do minimal setup--mainly collect the and validate the options.
+Include files with common functions and functions specific to the script.
 Put as much as possible into functions in the include file, so that the functions can be directly tested with unit test scripts found in doc/test.

 * Minimal vars: gpBin, cCurDir, gpDoc, gpTest if a test script.
 All other vars can be defined from include files or from git config vars.